lukaszszvmczvk/DiskSpaceAnalyzer/README.md

-# DiskSpaceAnalyzer
+# 🗂️ DiskSpaceAnalyzer

-The program is written in Windows Forms.
-It scans the selected disk or folder and displays information about it.
-It is also possible to display charts showing which files take up the most space or which types of files are most common in the selected location.
+**DiskSpaceAnalyzer** is a Windows Forms application that scans a selected disk or folder and provides detailed information about its contents.
+The program helps visualize disk usage by displaying interactive charts that show:

+- Which files or folders take up the most space.
+- The distribution of file types in the selected location.

+---

+## 🛠️ Tech Stack
+- **Framework**: .NET (C#)
+- **UI**: Windows Forms